How soaring fuel costs are changing our spending habits

 New consumer data reveals the impact soaring fuel prices are having on spending habits, a retail boss says.

-Stats NZ retail electronic card transactions for the March 2022 quarter showed national spending on fuel jumped $44 million - up 2.7 per cent compared to the December quarter.
+Data from Stats NZ retail on electronic card transactions for the March 2022 quarter which showed national spending on fuel jumped $44 million - up 2.7 per cent compared to the December quarter.

 New data released by Worldline NZ also showed consumer spending last month reached $188 million in the Bay of Plenty, up 3.8 per cent on last year - and up 18.1 per cent on 2019.